Easy Rhubarb Muffins – Simple and Delicious

 rhubarb muffin on white background

 Whether you’re enjoying them with your first cup of coffee or packing them in a lunchbox, these muffins are soft, moist, and bursting with the bright, tart flavor that makes rhubarb such a springtime favorite.
+This fresh rhubarb muffin recipe is one you’ll find yourself coming back to again and again.

 Why You’ll Love These Rhubarb Muffins